unreal4u/u4u-js-library/README.md

 Classes description
 --------------

-* *transition*: A lightweight jQuery plugin that is able to do a background transition for the selected divs.
+* *backgroundTransition*: A lightweight jQuery plugin that is able to do a background transition for the selected divs.
   You can pass options to control it.
+* *convertFormValues*: A simple function to convert form elements into a formatted string ready to be used as data in an $.ajax request.

 How to use these classes
 --------------